 The teaser trailer is out and it’s wonderful.
 We’re given glimpses of oh, so many new places and things — and some well-established things and places as well.
 First thoughts, in order: We’re back at Hogwarts!
 It’s great to see that lovely view down Loch Shiel again.
 Who is… Read MoreWhat I want to be building this summer• Podcast Episode

 The week Fantastic Beasts and Where to Find Them came out, Lexicon Tech Wizard Nick Moline just so happened to be on a business trip.
 On the way home, he stopped in Texas and together Steve and Nick (along with Steve’s wife Mitzi) watched the movie together.
 After watching the film,… Read MoreWhere did the time go?• Podcast Episode

 Most long-term Lexicon readers will be familiar with the infamous Missing 24 Hours problem.
 It was a very popular topic of discussion way back in the day.
-This mystery first came to light in 2001 when I was writing the original Harry Potter timeline (subsequently copied by Warner Bros. and Scholastic, which I consider to be high praise indeed!).
-Read More4 Things the Harry Potter Films Got Right• Article
+This mystery first came to light in 2001 when I was writing the original Harry Potter timeline (subsequently copied by Warner Bros. and Scholastic, which I… Read More4 Things the Harry Potter Films Got Right• Podcast Episode

 Many of us fans like to complain about the Harry Potter films.
 Oh, we do so lovingly (for the most part), but we still complain.
 We wish that this or that scene had been included.
 We can't understand why they changed that particular thing when they could have just as well followed the book.
 We point out how they completely MISSED THE POINT OF BOOK THREE!!!